-The funding of the fiscal 2021 annual cash incentive plan was determined by the achievement of certain quarterly sales and profit metrics compared to stated thresholds that were established at the beginning of the fiscal year.
-The annual cash incentive plan includes a minimum quarterly profit threshold that must be exceeded in order for any cash incentive amount to be funded, regardless of the achievement of revenue, and has an eligibility requirement to be employed on the payment date.
+The funding level of the fiscal 2022 annual cash incentive plan was determined based on the level of achievement of the annual sales and profit metrics described above compared to stated thresholds that were established at the beginning of the fiscal year.
+These thresholds are set forth in the tables below for each NEO.
+The annual cash incentive plan also includes a minimum profit threshold that must be exceeded in order for any cash incentive amount to be funded, regardless of the achievement of revenue.
+In addition, plan participants must be employed on the payment date to receive the payout of their annual incentive award.

-Individual contribution is determined by assessing the level of achievement of each NEO's individual annual goals combined with their ability to deliver on the competencies needed to achieve those goals.
+Individual contribution is determined by assessing the level of achievement of each NEO's individual annual goals combined with his or her ability to deliver on the competencies needed to achieve those goals.
 The competencies include items such as optimizing work processes through continuous improvement initiatives, building strong customer relationships and providing excellent customer service, creating innovative new product solutions, valuing different perspectives and developing our people.
 Individual annual goals and competencies are included in each NEO's performance assessment to ensure they are focused on initiatives within their area of responsibility that will increase both sales and profitability and drive long-term shareholder value.

 While our objective is to set goals that are quantitative and measurable, certain elements of the performance assessment may be subjective.
 Assessments and rating recommendations for all executive officers, except the CEO, are delivered to the Committee by the CEO in July.
-The CEO provides the Committee with a self-assessment of his own performance without a rating recommendation and the Committee determines the CEO's performance rating.
+The CEO provides the Committee with a self-assessment of his own performance without a rating recommendation and the Committee conducts an annual review and evaluation process to determine the CEO's performance rating.

 The Company's rating system consists of five performance levels, each with a predetermined multiplier that is applied to the available annual cash incentive that is earned and payable based upon the NEO's contribution to the fiscal year objectives and their individual annual goals: Unsatisfactory - 0%; Needs Improvement - 50%; Fully Meets Objectives - 100%; Exceeds Objectives - 125%; and Outstanding - 150%.
 The annual cash incentive target is calculated as a percentage of the NEO's eligible compensation, which is defined as base salary paid during the fiscal year.
 The achievement of the financial performance metrics defined in the table above is applied to this target for each NEO, and their individual performance rating is then applied, resulting in the annual cash incentive award.
-The following section details this calculation for each NEO.
+The following sections detail this calculation for each NEO.